-On the "Offsets" page, the Z(↓) button will run the Z-axis down until the touch-off plate is hit (or a maximum of 10mm, whichever comes first).
+In the "Offsets" page, the TouchoffZ button will run the Z-axis down until the touch-off plate is hit (or a maximum of 10mm, whichever comes first).

-- Jog machine up to a safe height and select tool to be calibrated
+- Jog machine up to a safe height (+50mm) and call up the tool to be calibrated

-- If additive tool, make sure nozzle is completely clean where it will contact the pin
+- Jog machine in xyz so the tool is centered and approximately 5mm above the touch-off plate stud.
+If additive tool, make sure nozzle is completely clean where it will contact the pin

-- In Offsets page, adjust Z value of Tool Offset so that the current Z value is 0.
+- In Offsets page, adjust Z value of the Tool Offset for this tool so that the current Z value of the machine is 0.

 - Repeat for any other tools to be set